Cirrus-Minor/witchblast/readme.txt

 Vetea (for the v0.4.0 2D redesign)
-Sideous and Portoss01 (they provide me 2D art in earlier versions) Billx (who suggested me the title "Witch Blast")
-Mika Attila (for his "coding" contribution during the development) Ruth (for the english corrections)
-Geheim (for the German translation)
+Sideous and Portoss01 (they provide me 2D art in earlier versions) Billx (who suggested me the title "Witch Blast" + English corrections) Mika Attila (for his "coding" contribution during the development) Geheim (for the German translation)
 Achpile (for the Russian version and his help in the code) AFS (for the Spanish translation)

 Changes
 -------
+v0.4.5.b
+- ADD German and Spanish translations
+- ADD Improved and new sound (each shot type has a different sound effect)
+- ADD Full screen mode (experimental)
+- MOD Short latency before teleport when an imp has been hurt
+- MOD Exploding enemy shows "burned" sprite
+- MOD Improved snake AI
+- FIX No player stats update when levelling up piety level
+- FIX Shadows missing (items and eggs) or misplaced (Cyclops)
+- FIX Label errors (missing French translation, or wrong key error for English version)
+- FIX False bolt sprite for The Thing
+- FIX Scarlet and Natasha sprites are switched
+- FIX Unexpected divine intervention messages

 v0.4.5
 - ADD Temple (worship + donation)
-- Divinities (4)
+- ADD Divinities (4)
-- Divinity powers and interventions
+- ADD Divinity powers and interventions
 - ADD Interaction key
 - ADD "level" objects
 - ADD New art and GUI